 Think like an owner

-Warren Buffett always says in his interview, you have to think like an owner changes your whole views on stock investing.
-Warren Buffett says if you are going to own a new car/bike, you will think about its fair valuation, you will think about its features and you will compare it with cars/bike offered by other manufacturers from the same segment.
+Warren Buffett always says in his interview, that you have to think like an owner changes your whole views on stock investing.
+Warren Buffett says if you are going to own a new car/bike, you will think about its fair valuation, you will think about its features and you will compare it with cars/bikes offered by other manufacturers from the same segment.
 Then you’ll decide which one to purchase after reviewing everything.
 Similarly, stocks should have the same view.

-Prefer quality stocks than cheap stocks
+Prefer quality stocks to cheap stocks

 A lot of people buy stocks just because they are cheap without understanding that cheap is not always better.
 Charlie Munger’s Buffett discovered that “buying a great company at a fair price is far better than buying a fair company at a great cost.”
 Chances of losing money in cheap stocks are very high compared to investment in a fairly valued stock

 There’s no room to be emotional

 “Some individuals are not supposed to own stocks at all because they are too annoyed by price changes.
 If you’re going to do stupid things because your inventory is going down, you shouldn’t own stock at all, “Warren Buffett said during a CNBC interview.
 Some people aren’t really mentally or psychologically fit for their own stock, but I believe more of them would be,” Buffett said if they were more informed about what they’re actually purchasing, which is composed of a company.